Posted on

 7. Impaction

 If your axolotl refuses to eat for several days in a row, they could have swallowed something that caused a blockage.
 This is unfortunately a relatively common issue in axolotls, as they have a tendency to eat aquarium gravel, small rocks and anything else they can fit in their mouths.
-I will be writing a separate article on how to treat and diagnose impaction [coming soon!], but in the meantime, feel free to email me for help.
+I will be writing a separate article on how to treat and diagnose impaction, but in the meantime, please consult a veterinarian if you suspect that your axolotl is impacted.
+If your axolotl swallowed a piece of Indian almond leaf, please inform a vet immediately, as this also poses a risk of tannin overdose.

 8. Intestinal parasites